 The total stretch of road from Gasa till the gewog centre is around 36.60 km.
 So far, more than 25.50 km or about 70% of the road is complete.

 As per the latest statistical information shared by District Engineering Sector, the construction of GC road is done phase-wise; in the first and second phases, 10 km each was constructed, and currently, the third phase of 6 km is under construction.

 The first phase of road construction from Gasa to Chamsa Chhu awarded to M/s.
 Samphel Drakpa Construction Pvt.
 Limited with a total budget of Nu.
 11.50 million is complete.

 In the second phase of road construction from Chamsa Chhu to Sawagang awarded to M/s.
-Yeshi T. Denker Construction a total budget spent was Nu 29.40 million.
+Yeshi T. Denker Construction, a total budget spent was Nu 29.40 million.

 In 2016 the dzongkhag awarded the third phase to M/s.
-Yangki Construction for a period of 15 months to build 6km of road construction from Sewagang to Tongshodra; to date more than Nu.
+Yangki Construction for 15 months to build 6km of road construction from Sewagang to Tongshodra; to date more than Nu.
 13.50 million payments were made with 95% work completion.
 The contractor was imposed with a penalty due to the delayed work.

 The monsoon, harsh weather condition and limited choice of bidders delay the construction of the farm road from Gasa to Laya every summer.
 Clearing of blocks created by flash floods and landslide cost the dzongkhag a minimum of Nu 500,000 every monsoon.

 With the change and development coming to the place, the road to Laya has become essential to the highland livelihood and to end isolation from the rest of the country sustainably.

 The highland of Laya holds the vast potential of being tourist hotspots or one of the most sought tourist destination in the country.
 Today the place falls within some trekking routes like Lingzhi-Laya trek.